***Students testing for green, purple, blue, brown, or red belt MUST register & pay online PRIOR to submitting your video test***

 What to record

 Detailed instructions on what to demonstrate in your pre-test video are included in the second part of this document and in the step-by-step video scripts for each belt at the end of this document.
-There will be 2 sections in your video if you are testing for Purple Belt or Blue Belt, and 3 sections if you are testing for Brown Belt or higher, as follows:
+There will be 2 sections in your video if you are testing for Green Belt, 3 sections in your video if you are testing for Purple Belt or Blue Belt, and 4 sections if you are testing for Brown Belt or higher, as follows:

-· Tang Soo Do Techniques (Testing for Purple and higher)
+1. Tang Soo Do Techniques (Testing for Green and higher)

 It is very helpful if a parent or friend reads the required elements in the script with good pacing so that the student can focus on demonstrating the required elements without having to stop and check what is on the list.